telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 ### Latest updated document

-You can take an snapshot of the lastest updated entities and attributes in the database using the lastest-updates.py script.
+You can take an snapshot of the latest updated entities and attributes in the database using the latest-updates.py script.
 It takes up to four
 arguments:

 -   Either "entities" or "attributes", to set the granularity level in the updates.
--   The database to use (same than the -db parameter and BROKER\_DATABASE\_NAME used by the broker).
+-   The database to use (same as the -db parameter and BROKER\_DATABASE\_NAME used by the broker).
 Note that the mongod instance has to run in the same machine where the script runs.
 -   The maximum number of lines to print